Child and Youth Resources

 Tel: 519-850-3777

-The "Y" offers subsidized memberships to individuals and families who are low-income, or on assistance.
-Minimum payment is usually $5 but, if you can afford more, then you may be asked to contribute more.
-Subsidies require proof of income, and a meeting with a "Y" staff member to process your application.
+The "Y" offers subsidized memberships to individuals and families who are low-income or on assistance.
+Minimum payment is usually $5, but if you can afford more, then you may be asked to contribute more.
+Subsidies require proof of income and a meeting with a YMCA staff member to process your application.
 For camp subsidies, you must apply months in advance.

 382 Waterloo St., London, Ont.
 N6B 2N8 Tel: 519-667-3300